The Flavor of People

 Every once in a while, we will find people that are just an instant mix to our life.
 You blend like peanut butter and jelly over bread and it will never get old.
 On the same token, you will find people that are just not a good mix for you.
 Your personalities and temperament are completely detrimental to each other and make nasty combinations like beans and fruit marmalade.

 Needless to say, we don’t always follow our taste buds.
-Sweet, salty, sour and bitter get a little blurred when we stop paying attention to our common sense.
+Sweet, salty, sour, and bitter get a little blurred when we stop paying attention to our common sense.
 If you have toxic people around you, eventually you will become toxic as well.
 On the other hand, if you surround yourself with people who bring good influence into your life, you will become a good influence yourself.
 The main issue is understanding that not everyone will mix the same and not because we are used to someone means that it’s a good person for us.

 Sweet’N Low is not the same as Cane Sugar

 My daughter was in a vegan restaurant once and ordered mac n cheese.
 In a child’s mind, mac n cheese is a very global concept and it should taste pretty similar in all establishments.
 She had this facial expression of “there is no WE in food” and I could tell that she was starving.
 The waiter approached with her plate and I saw her staring at it with great expectations.
 She grabbed her spoon and took as much mac n cheese as she could into her mouth.
 Almost instantly, I noticed a complete change in her expression.
 She placed her spoon on the table and looked at me with confusion.
 She took a smaller bite again and started sobbing while saying “this is not real mac n cheese!”
-She had no idea that it was not “real cheese” but cashew cheese.
-Don’t get me wrong, I am not against choices, but I am not going to eat a veggie patty expecting it to taste like a USDA prime stake burger.
+She had no idea that it was not“real cheese” but cashew cheese.
+Don’t get me wrong, I am not against choices, but I am not going to eat at a veggie party expecting it to taste like a USDA prime steak burger.